BACKGROUND IMAGE: stock.adobe.com

 Anticipate a much heavier than normal workload

-When post-disaster data recovery planning involves hundreds, or perhaps even thousands, of machines, it's unlikely that existing staff, using possibly limited resources, will be able to restore data in time to ensure business continuity.
+When post-disaster data recovery involves hundreds, or perhaps even thousands, of machines, it's unlikely that existing staff, using possibly limited resources, will be able to restore data in time to ensure business continuity.

-"Proactive planning should take place to better understand the true impact and recovery time," Mason said.
+"Proactive should take place to better understand the true impact and recovery time," Mason said.
 "It is also imperative to [determine] how much work the recovery [project] needs by bringing in outside assistance to help manually restore the data."